Why the UK Won't Tax Wealth

 What a real wealth tax could look like

-A serious wealth tax would not be a vague "make the rich pay" slogan.
+A serious wealth tax would not be a "make the rich pay" slogan.
 It would be a structured annual levy on net wealth above a high threshold.
-Several models exist in other developed economies.
+Several models exist.

-Norway levies a national wealth tax of around 1% on net wealth above roughly £130,000 (NOK 1.7 million), rising to 1.1% above a higher threshold.
-The tax raises real revenue and has not, despite predictions, caused mass capital flight, though some high-profile entrepreneurs have relocated.
+Norway levies around 1% on net wealth above roughly £130,000 (NOK 1.7 million), rising to 1.1% above a higher threshold.
+It raises real revenue and has not, despite predictions, caused mass capital flight.
+Norway also recycled its North Sea oil into a sovereign wealth fund - the other side of the same redistribution argument.

-Switzerland has had cantonal wealth taxes since the 19th century, with rates typically between 0.1% and 1%, applied annually to net wealth.
+Switzerland has had cantonal wealth taxes since the 19th century, at rates between 0.1% and 1% on net wealth.

-A UK version, applied at 1% above £10 million of net wealth, would raise serious revenue with no impact on the bottom 99% of households.
-At a 2% rate above £20 million, it would extract a meaningful slice from the top of the wealth distribution and force asset-rich households to either generate income from their assets or sell some to pay the bill.
+A UK version at 1% above £10 million of net wealth would raise serious revenue with no impact on the bottom 99% of households.
+At 2% above £20 million it would extract a meaningful slice from the top and force asset-rich households to either generate income from their assets or sell some to pay the bill.

-Crucially, a wealth tax would create asset velocity.
-People sitting on capital that produces no income (empty London properties, idle land, family heirlooms) would be forced to either deploy it productively or part with it.
-This is a feature, not a bug.
+A wealth tax would also create asset velocity.
+People sitting on capital that produces no income (empty London properties, idle land, family heirlooms) would either deploy it productively or part with it.
 The economy benefits when capital moves toward productive use.
-Idle wealth, hoarded across generations, is a drag on growth.
+Idle wealth hoarded across generations is a drag on growth.

 Wealth taxes are administratively complex.
 Valuation is hard.
 Assets can be moved offshore.
-The administrative burden in the high-implementation countries is real.
 None of this is fatal.
 The current system already values wealth at probate, at sale, and for capital gains.
 The infrastructure exists.
 The political will does not.

 Why it won't happen quickly

-The British political economy is built around the protection of inherited wealth.
-The major land-owning families have direct political representation in the House of Lords.
-The largest party donations come overwhelmingly from asset-rich households and family trusts.
-The newspapers most-read by the over-60s are owned by, and reflect the interests of, billionaires and family dynasties.
+The British political economy is built around protecting inherited wealth.
+Major land-owning families have direct representation in the House of Lords.
+The largest party donations come from asset-rich households and family trusts.
+The newspapers most-read by the over-60s are owned by billionaires and family dynasties.

-A serious wealth tax would directly hit the people who write the rules.
-Every time a wealth tax has been seriously discussed in Britain - the 1974 Labour proposal, the 2020 Wealth Tax Commission, the 2024 IHT changes - the press response has been ferocious, and the proposals have either been watered down or shelved.
+A serious wealth tax would hit the people who write the rules.
+Every time one has been seriously discussed in Britain - the 1974 Labour proposal, the 2020 Wealth Tax Commission, the 2024 IHT changes - the press response has been ferocious and proposals have been watered down or shelved.

 This is not a conspiracy.
 It is the visible operation of political power.
 People with wealth defend wealth.
-The cost of organising a counter-coalition - working professionals, tenants, the asset-poor - is high, the benefits diffuse, and the time horizon long.
+The cost of organising a counter-coalition is high, the benefits diffuse, the time horizon long.

 But the maths is starting to bite.
-The fiscal pressure on the UK is real.
 The triple lock alone now consumes more than £125 billion a year and rising.
 Council bankruptcies, NHS waiting lists, and the housing crisis all need money.
-The income tax base has been squeezed for fifty years.
+The income tax base has been squeezed for fifty years, most recently through frozen tax thresholds that quietly drag more workers into higher bands every year.
 There is nowhere left to find revenue except where the wealth actually sits.

-Whether that recognition translates into policy in five years, twenty, or never, is the political question of the next generation.
+Whether that translates into policy in five years, twenty, or never is the political question of the next generation.
 The answer matters for everyone who works for a living rather than inherits one.

 Frequently Asked Questions